 Despite these limitations, the findings are suggestive of the types of policies that should help Black and Hispanic families build wealth.
-The substantial roles for differences for earnings, pensions, and other human capital and work-related variables in explaining racial disparities in wealth have implications for the set of policies that will be most effective in reducing wealth gaps.
-Policies focused on boosting educational attainment, employment, and earnings should play a key role in any agenda to build wealth among low-wealth Black and Hispanic households.
-These policies should not just focus on college attendance or completion, but also seek to prepare students from low-income backgrounds to succeed in (and draw them to) the most challenging courses of study, broadly the STEM fields, that lead to higher earnings and ultimately wealth.
+The substantial roles of differences in earnings, pensions, and other human capital and work-related variables in explaining racial disparities in wealth have implications for the set of policies that will be most effective in reducing wealth gaps.
+Policies focused on boosting educational attainment, employment, and earnings should be key components of any agenda to build wealth among low-wealth Black and Hispanic households.
+These policies should not just focus on college attendance or completion, but also seek to prepare students from low-income backgrounds to succeed in (and draw them to) the most challenging courses of study, broadly the STEM fields, which lead to higher earnings and ultimately wealth.
 Since the skills gaps that ultimately show up in the SAT, LSAT, MCAS, and GRE emerge much earlier in the education process, policy efforts aimed at building skills need to start much earlier than college.